karmab/kcli/docs/index.md

 ```

 You can then either use config for high level actions or the more low level *k* object.

+## Using grpc

+### Server side

+Kcli provides an api using grpc protocol.
+This allows to run one or several instances of kcli as proxies and use
+a lightweight client written in the language of your choice.

+To make use of it:

+- On a node with kcli installed, launch `krpc`.
+If installing from rpm, you will need python3-grpcio package which:
+   - comes out of the box on fedora
+   - is available through [RDO repo](https://trunk.rdoproject.org/rhel8-master/deps/latest) for centos8/rhel8
+- On the client side, you can then access the api by targetting port 50051 of the server node (in insecure mode)

+Note that the server doesn't implement all the features yet.
+Most notably, *create_plan* and *create_network* aren't available at the moment.
+Check the following [doc](https://github.com/karmab/kcli/blob/master/docs/grpc_methods.md) to see the status of the implementation.

+### Client side

+- You can use a GRPC client such grpcurl.
+To list services, you need krpc to have grpcio-reflection package, which is only available through pip (and is installed when running kcli as container).
+You can use `grpcurl -plaintext $KCLI_SERVER:50051 list` to see objects at your disposal.
+- `kclirpc` can be used as a cli mimicking kcli but with grpc calls.
+- There is also a terraform provider for kcli using GRPC you can get from [here](https://github.com/karmab/terraform-provider-kcli)

 ```{=rst}
 API documentation